Can you smell sewer gas in your bathroom? Is water leaking around the toilet bowl? Your toilet flange might need to be replaced.

 Cons

-Unfortunately, there is no one-flange-fits-all.
-Besides the materials, they also come in different shapes, sizes and thicknesses.
-Each one is designed to fit various types of pipes and needs.
+When looking for a toilet flange, there is no one size fits all solution.
+Aside from the materials, they are also available in various shapes, sizes, and thicknesses.
+Each one is designed to fit different types of pipes and plumbing setups.

 Rust and Corrosion

-A toilet flange should be set-up just above the ground.
-If it’s lower than the floor level, it won’t hold the toilet properly.
-The bowl will likely shift, causing leaks and leading to an unstable toilet.
+A toilet flange should rise just above the floor.
+If it is below floor level, it won’t be able to hold the toilet properly.
+The bowl could shift when you sit on it, causing leaks and making your toilet unstable.

-In this case, you have two options.
-Either you replace it with a higher model, or your add an extender — or spacers.
-This additional piece will raise the flange to the floor level.
+If your flange is too low, you have two options.
+You can either replace it with a higher model or add an extender or spacers.
+These additional pieces will raise the flange to be above the floor level so it can be used effectively.

 Uneven Installation

-Not only should your flange be installed above the floor, but all edges should also sit equally on the ground.
-When there is a gap between the flange and the floor, the pressure may eventually break down the material.
+Your flange should not only be installed above the floor, but all its edges should also be flush with the ground.
+If there is a gap between the flange and the floor, the pressure could damage its material and even break it if the flange is plastic.

 Clogged Pipe

-The higher end of the pipe can get clogged with toilet paper or other unwanted debris.
-The water then has no other way out than coming back up the toilet.
-When going through the flange, leaks often occur.
+The higher end of the pipe can get clogged with toilet paper or other waste.
+This means the water will have no way out and will get backed up.
+If it can’t get through the flange, it might leak out of the sides.

 Other Common Problems